ArbusBiz/Arbus.Network/README.md

 The library helps to start sending and receiving http requests via HttpClient just in a couple of steps.

 ## Features ##
-1.
+- ApiEndpoints is the perfect place to the request/response details.
+- HttpTimeout timeout handling.
+- Built-in JSON support.
+- [ProblemDetails](https://tools.ietf.org/html/rfc7807) format support for not success responses.
+- Build-in NetworkExceptions.

 ## How to use ##
 1. Provide your own implementation or use default one for interfaces: INetworkManager, INativeHttpClient, IDefaultHttpClient, IHttpClientContext.
 2. Use ApiEndpoint as base class for your API endpoints.
-The main purpose of ApiEndpoint class to provide a great way of separation of concerns.
+Take a look at samples in the repo's root.

 ## Downloads ##